Prostate Cancer

 • Patient’s age and life expectancy

-Treatment for small localized prostate cancer without invading surrounding tissue
+Treatment for small, localised prostate cancer without invading surrounding tissue

-Low-risk localized prostate cancer grows slowly and almost never causes symptoms.
+Low-risk localised prostate cancer grows slowly and almost never causes symptoms.
 The following are treatment options for low-risk localised prostate cancer.

 Active surveillance